alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/first_few_days.md

 - How project allocation works, and what kinds of projects you would like to work on
 - Managing your time and growth
 - How we work (practices, tools, languages, *etc.*)
-- How you would like to grow and develop into your role, and what opportunities exist to support that.
+- How you would like to grow and develop in your role and what opportunities exist to support that.

+Please also take a some time to browse this handbook, it's got plenty of useful information about what we do and how we do it.

 ## Set up Your Machine and Coding Environment